Gr701/serial_client/README.md

 ## Development

-To test the program during development serial channel can be opened for example with the "socat" tool.
+To test the program during the development the serial channel can be opened, for example, with the "socat" tool.
 More detailed description in the `src/test_helper.py`.